Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Implementation Using Photonic Quantum Walks

 This hybrid encoding enables deterministic generation of two-qubit entanglement and gate operations with a single photon.
 Recent experiments~\cite{Exp_QC_using_QW} validate the feasibility of such an approach using standard linear optical components.

-Each Bell pair in the protocol can thus be realized as a single photon's polarization-path state.
-Voter operations are implemented via controlled phase shifts using Phase Shifters (PSs) which apply a phase shift of $e^{i\theta}$ to the mode in which it is implemented.
+Each Bell pair in the protocol can thus be realised as a single photon's polarization-path state. participant operations are implemented via controlled phase shifts using Phase Shifters (PSs) which apply a phase shift of $e^{i\theta}$ to the mode in which it is implemented.

 The protocol maps to the photonic architecture as follows: